kvndngyn/kvndngyn.github.io/essays/final-project-idea.md

   - Software Engineering
   - Meteor
 ---
-# Project: UH Advisors
+# Project: WhatsUHp
-This project idea was written in collaboration with [Jin Yan Wu](https://wjinyan.github.io/)

 ## Overview
-*The problem*: Many UH students are left short of credits, have time to take extra courses, or even just incoming.
-However, not everyone wants to browse through a course catalog and read the descriptions to find out what interest them.

-*The solution*: UH Advisors allows students to share their thoughts and opinions on the course they have taken.
-This will benefit the students looking for courses as they get to hear peer review of the subject.
-This application is meant to be fun and engaging for students to interact and possibly take courses together.
+*The problem*: Many UH students are busy while on campus.
+It's the daily cycle of going from class to class, work, eat, then to hele[^1] on home.
+With a hectic schedule, it sometimes can be easy to forget about social interactions.

+*The solution*: WhatsUHp (pronounced "what's up"), is based on the popular [WhatsApp](https://www.whatsapp.com/) and is a site where students can meet other students who go to the same campus.
+Although the main focus is going to be group chat rooms, students can also share interest on a community postings page.
+This is a way to encourage students to make connections with their peers and share fun stories they are dying to share.

 ## Approach
-From the get-go, students can get straight to searching for a course that piques their interest.
-They can do this by sorting by the most highly rated to a subject that interest them.
-One the initial card, students can see the course name, what campus and professor is the most reviewed, and the overall rating.

-Want to write a review?
-Students can create a profile using their UH emails so that they can share their thoughts on a course that was fun for them.
-Course name, campus, and professor should be included because all those a factor when looking for courses.
-Students can also say what attributes it fulfills to kill two birds with one stone.

-Admins can monitor to make sure that the reviews are given in a critical manner (not just bad talk) and make sure the courses are actual courses.
+Pau Hana[^2]?
+Students can create an account using their UH emails to join group chat rooms.
+These group chat rooms topics created by others such as "surfing", "student life", and "broken elevator".
+In these, students can join a group that allows them to talk with other people who share the same interest.
+If students don't see anything that interest them, they can always create a new discussion for others to join and chat.
+It's a quick way to make friends, plan events, and to dive into the diversity of the campus.

+ Dying to share a story?
+On the Community Posting's page, students can quickly share events or pictures of what they do.
+This can be things such as a recent events on campus, ghost stories of buildings, anything they want.
+This page will have these the post in a neat grid like fashion showing the most recent post on the top left.

+ Admins can remove discussions that are inappropriate to the site.
+Admins may also mark topics they take part in with "Admin Favorite" to help gather more attention to them.

 ## Mockup page ideas
 Some possible mockup pages include:
 * Landing page
 * Student profile page
 * Admin home page
-* Browse courses by most popular or by subject
-* Add course page
+* Create topic discussion
+* Community post

 ## Use case ideas
-* New student goes to landing page, goes to browse and filters the reviewed courses by most popular/subject.
+* New student goes to landing page, creates profile, broswe topics/community posting's, join discussion, chat.
-* Student goes to landing page, logs in, finds a course they took, reviews what was interesting about it.
+* Student goes to landing page, logs in, creates a topic, chat.
-* Student goes to landing page, logs in, creates a course, leaves a review.
+* Students goes to landing page, logs in, post to community posting's page.
-* Admin goes to landing page, logs in, see's a review that is vulgar or a course that is fake, removes it.
+* Admin goes to landing page, logs in, see's a inappropriate topic, removes it.
+* Admin goes to landing page, logs in, marks their favorite topic with "Admin Favorite".

 ## Beyond the basics
 After implementing the basic functionality, here are ideas for more advanced features:
+* Add a feature so students can add their interest and find those who share it.
-* Implement a chatting system for the students who are looking to chat with the students who have already took the course.
+* Implement a way for students to react to post in the Community page

-* Implement a rating system for student reviews and add it to the browsing page.
-* Notify students if the course is available in the upcoming semester and when it is typically available.
+---
+[^1] Hele: to come, go, move, walk
+[^2] Pau Hana: The time after work.
+It is considered a time for relaxation, informal socializing with friends and family, and enjoyment.